-Data and UseSubject Code: 072160GRADE OFFERINGBUILDING OFFERINGBHSMCHSRHSSHCC
+Data and Use

+Subject Code: 072160

+GRADE OFFERING $\Box 9$ $\Box 10$ $\Box 11$ $\Box 12$

+BUILDING OFFERING □BHS □MCHS □RHS □SHCC

-This foundational course focuses on the use of data and databases within the health field.
-Students learn what is data, how it is used and sources of data in the medical and health informatics field.
-They learn how to make sense of data and how data can be applied to our lives.
-Students will have the opportunity to interact with professionals in the health informatics field.
+what is data, how it is thow to make sense of d se focuses on the use of data and databases within the health field.
+Students learn used and sources of data in the medical and health informatics field.
+They learn data and how data can be applied to our lives.
+Students will have the opportunity to hals in the health informatics field.

-Transforming Data into Information

-Subject Code: 072165
+Transforming Data in Subject Code: 072165 to Information

-GRADE OFFERING □9 □10 □11 12
+GRADE OFFERING □9 □10 □11 □12

-BUILDING OFFERING □BHS S ⊡RH IS
+BUILDING OFFERING □BHS □MCHS □RHS □SHCC